JumpIfZero/public-wiki-and-bugs/commands/item_npc.md

 ## Notes

+- Wildcards are supported with this command
-- To find itemIDs, you can use kittykeys event logger or dev tools
+- To find itemIDs, you can use kittykeys debug tab or dev tools
-- To find npcIDs, you can use kittykeys event logger or dev tools
+- To find npcIDs, you can use kittykeys debug tab or dev tools

 ## Demos